 - High school records or official transcripts, sent directly from your school.

 - For students in the US curriculum, an SAT or ACT and writing test results (SAT code 0965; ACT code 5259).

 The documents that UBC requires will depend on where you’re applying from and what degree(s) you’re applying to.
 You’ll get an email that specifies the documents you’ll need to submit.
 Documents in languages other than English or French must be accompanied by a certified translation.

 3. Plan your finances

 It’s important to make a financial plan that includes educational costs and living expenses.
 Start planning now by:

 - Calculating the cost of your first year at UBC’s Vancouver campus or Okanagan campus.

 - Checking out UBC’s scholarships and awards (for Canadian students and for international students), and student loans that you might be eligible for.

-Connect with an Enrolment Services Professional (ESP) to help you develop a financial plan, if you need guidance.
+Connect with an Enrolment Services Advisor to help you develop a financial plan, if you need guidance.

 4. Apply for housing